DylanSerkovich/back_end-textil/README.md

 - `Features 1`: Make the raw material investment record, adding the amount of fabric purchased
 - `Features 2`: Add production (manufacturing) costs by registered investment
 - `Features 3`: Enter the number of garments produced per model.
 Registration will be by investment
+- `Features 4`: Add, list and modify type fabric and color fabric

 ## :heavy_check_mark: Technologies used
 -  Java 17